vectordotdev/vector/docs/specs/component.md

 When a component makes a connection to a downstream target, it SHOULD expose either an `endpoint` option that takes a `string` representing a single endpoint, or an `endpoints` option that takes an array of strings representing multiple endpoints.
-If a component uses multuiple options to automatically build the endpoint, then the `endpoint(s)` option MUST override that process.
+If a component uses multiple options to automatically build the endpoint, then the `endpoint(s)` option MUST override that process.